Anisotropic skyrmion and multi-$q$ spin dynamics in centrosymmetric Gd$_2$PdSi$_3$

-In this Letter we investigate the most-studied \centrosymmetric \skl host \gdpdsi~\cite{kurumaji2019skyrmion} using \musr and AC susceptibility, complemented by \dftLongFirst calculations of muon stopping sites~\cite{supp}.
+In this Letter, we investigate the most-studied \centrosymmetric \skl host \gdpdsi~\cite{kurumaji2019skyrmion} using \musr and AC susceptibility, complemented by \dftLongFirst calculations of muon stopping sites~\cite{supp}.
 We find clear signatures of spin reorientation transitions between the \incommensurate magnetic phases and reveal the highly anisotropic character of their spin fluctuations.
-By exploiting the wide $T$ stability of these phases, we characterize the low-energy dispersion relations of their spin-wave excitations.
-In the higher-field coplanar \incommensurate \icTwo phase these are consistent with a single-$q$ fan-like spin texture~\cite{kurumaji2019skyrmion,hirschberger2020high} with nearly-isotropic spin fluctuations.
-However, in the ground-state \zf \incommensurate \icOne phase in-plane ($ab$-plane), we find that low-energy spin fluctuations dominate while out-of-plane ($c$-axis) spin fluctuations are almost completely suppressed.
-This indicates that the \icOne phase is a complex, triple-$q$ magnetic structure~\cite{kurumaji2019skyrmion,hirschberger2020high}, not the recently-predicted single-$q$ helical structure~\cite{bouaziz2022fermi}, disfavouring \skl-stabilization scenario (ii) described above.
-Finally, in the \skl phase out-of-plane fluctuations dominate instead, with in-plane fluctuations suppressed as a power-law in $T$.
-We therefore argue that spin anisotropy is a key ingredient in stabilizing the \skl phase in \centrosymmetric rare-earth magnets.
+By exploiting the relatively wide region of stability of these phases, we characterize the low-energy dispersion relations of their spin-wave excitations.
+The excitations in the high-field coplanar \incommensurate \icTwo phase are consistent with a single-$q$ fan-like spin texture~\cite{kurumaji2019skyrmion,hirschberger2020high} with nearly-isotropic spin fluctuations.
+However, in the ground-state \zf \incommensurate \icOne phase, we find that low-energy in-plane ($ab$-plane) spin fluctuations dominate, while out-of-plane ($c$-axis) fluctuations are almost completely suppressed.
+This, combined with previous \rxsLongFirst and resistivity data~\cite{kurumaji2019skyrmion,hirschberger2020high}, indicates that the \icOne phase is a complex, triple-$q$ magnetic structure, not the recently-predicted single-$q$ helical structure~\cite{bouaziz2022fermi,paddison2022magnetic}.
+This disfavours \skl-stabilization scenario (ii) above.
+Finally, in the \skl phase, out-of-plane fluctuations dominate instead, with in-plane fluctuations suppressed as a power-law in $T$.
+We, therefore, argue that spin anisotropy is a key ingredient in stabilizing the \skl phase in \centrosymmetric rare-earth magnets.